 It would be mesmerizing enough if Lady Tashat were merely a mummy.
 But she comes with a couple of mysteries, too.
 How did this teenager die?
 And why was there an extra skull in her coffin?

 •Free ticket required.
 Reserve your ticket online, by phone 612.870.3000 or in person.
 Check the website to plan accordingly.

 • Since Mia is free, you’re not obligated to stop at a desk on your way in.
 But unless you brought your own map, you’ll probably want to.
 The lines, if there are any, move quickly.
 And the person behind the desk can tell you about any special events or shows going on that day.

 • The museum’s Agra-Culture cafe offers great soup and sandwich fare.
 Two blocks away is Eat Street (Nicollet Avenue), lined with lined with Vietnamese, Mexican, Greek, German, and other ethnic restaurants.

 • Figure on spending at least two hours at the museum.
 If you’re coming to see the special exhibition, that will likely be all you do at the museum that day.
 The museum is free—hopefully you can come back soon.

 • WiFi is free and strong throughout the museum.
 Cell service can be spotty depending on the location; the strongest signal is in the lobby facing the windows.

-• While in the galleries, visit more.artsmia.org on your smartphone (or check one out in the lobby).
+• While in the galleries, visit more.artsmia.org on your smartphone.
 The site includes an audio guide to specific artworks and in-depth stories and videos, revealing hidden details and unique insights.

 • There are gift shops, and then there is the Store at Mia.
 Curated to feature items as well-crafted as the art in the galleries, the store offers kitchen ware, clothing, home goods, books, and some of the smartest cards in town.